-The following are an overview report of what you should know about doing business in Turkey.
+The following is an overview report of what you should know about doing business in Turkey.

 The Turkish Labor Code and labor law principles do not define specific categories of workers.
-However, employment contracts are classified into categories.
+However, employment contracts are classified.
 The main categories of employment contracts are:

 - Continuous and non-continuous

 - Employment contracts with or without trial periods

 Although no specific provision is made under the Turkish Labor Code regarding worker categories, such as white-collar and blue-collar workers, such a distinction has developed due to long-lasting practice by some companies to be used for workplace regulation.

 Further, there is also a distinction developed in practice concerning regular employees and executive managers (deemed to be the employer’s representatives).
 This distinction originates from court precedents that hold that executive managers responsible for the administration of the workplace are not entitled to sue for reinstatement to work if the employment contract is terminated for just cause.
 Another distinction regarding these employees is that, contrary to the general rule under the Turkish Labor Code, the fixed-term employment contract of an executive manager will not be considered an indefinite employment contract even if it is renewed more than once.

 Indefinite/open-ended (Belirsiz süreli) employment: This is used when the job has no specified duration or set end date.
 Both employer and employee should sign a written contract; it should include the following information: